220124-JavaReactAzure/Viper/standups.md

 ### Awaab
 -Worked on project 0.
 Able to accept more than one account for a person -Started by working on menu and features.
 Will continue to work on it today.

+## Standup 2.9.2022

+### Awaab
+-make it more orgnizing and easy to folow Going forward  what steps are you going to take?
+-I will add testing features to my p0
+### Gurman
+-What went right?
+Was able to connect to the database and implement a few basic menus, a service, and a model.
+-What could I improve upon?
+Not being worried about using the demo code we learn in class as a launching point.
+Going forward  what steps are you going to take?
+-Starting earlier and communicating with batch mates more about any hindrances or clarifications needed.
+### Joshua
+-All the requirements for the MVP were there.
+-Nothing too harsh occurred with connecting or using the database.
+-What could I improve upon?
+The data being stored is rather unrealistic and has some faults like a teacher being able to delete any other teacher's data.
+-The UI is also kind of bad and inconsistent between the student and faculty
+### Mike
+-I think my demo went smoothly, even though I did have two exceptions handled poorly.
+-I would improve the testing both by completing the implementation and by attempting to start with a TDD approach.
+-I plan to allocate extra time (more than I think I'll need) to work on projects so I have more of a buffer in case things go wrong.
+### Andy
+-My initial loggin and skeleton of the program went right along with understanding how the code works within each other -The flow between layers was difficult concept to grasp I had to go back between the demo and my project -If given another opportunity I will defenitely create another approach to the next project.
+I have to input more time when creating my project and also ask my team mates for help.
+In addition, I will allocate additional time by quitting a weekend job that hinder me in making time to work on the project on the weekends.
+### Robert
+-